 We are dedicated to providing emergency financial assistance and to improving the overall well-being of individual musicians and their families during times of medical crisis.

-Currently we provide JWF Musician Relief Fund campaigns and financial assistance to grant recipients, including; access to social worker services to help with additional state or federal aid, and navigating the complex healthcare system.
+Currently we provide JWF Musicians Emergency Healthcare Fund financial assistance grants to qualified recipients, including; access to social worker services to help with additional state or federal aid, and navigating the complex healthcare system.

 We are working to establish a permanent and ongoing endowment level fund called JWF Musicians’ Emergency Healthcare Fund to help provide a safety net for musicians and their families when they face debilitating medical crisis for years to come.

 The Jeremy Wilson Foundation 501(c)3 musicians’ health and services organization makes it possible for friends, family and fans to directly assist individual musicians and their families during medical emergencies.
-We provide financial assistance grants raised from individual Artist Relief Fund campaigns and through the Musicians Emergency Healthcare Fund program.
+We provide financial assistance grants raised through the Musicians Emergency Healthcare Fund.
 Grants are tailored to the needs of the individual and may include living assistance of all kinds; to pay medical bills; doctor bills; rent, mortgage, or however may best serve the individual in their time of need.
 We offer licensed Social Worker services to identify any additional state/national aid or programs that may also be available to recipients.